 4. Nordic Naturals Omega-3 Pet Liquid Supplement for Dogs

 When you want your puppy to have a nice, shiny coat, well-moisturized skin, and a sharp brain, you may want to consider Nordic Naturals.
-Made not from salmon but from sustainable sardines and anchovies found in the South Pacific, this fish oil for dogs provides your pet with the essential omega-3 fatty acids they need to have those things.
+Made not from salmon but from sustainable sardines and anchovies found in the South Pacific, this fish oil for dogs provides your pet with the essential omega-3 fatty acids they need.
 Plus, this oil helps keep joints, vision, and the heart healthy, as well.

 Pros